RetroPie/RetroPie-Docs/docs/Video-Quality.md

 ## Shaders

 Shaders are small programs that a dedicated graphics chip (GPU) runs to alter the image.
 Unfortunately, the Raspberry Pi series features a fairly weak GPU that struggles to run complex or multiple shaders.
 Fortunately, user @davej has created a fantastic shader specifically for the pi, aimed at recreating a CRT appearance whilst still maintaining full speed at 1080p on even a Pi 1 (overclocked).
-It is highly configurable, but four presets are included in RetroPie.
+It is highly configurable, but four presets are included in RetroPie:

-### crt-pi.glslp
+1. `crt-pi.glslp`
 ![](http://i.imgur.com/TuZvVXe.jpg)

-### crt-pi-curvature.glslp
+2. `crt-pi-curvature.glslp`
 ![](http://i.imgur.com/xsLAmVk.jpg)

 The second two presets are `crt-pi-vertical.glslp` and `crt-pi-curvature-vertical.glslp`, described in (link to vertical section)

-To install ....
+## Installation

+**Note:** Shaders can only be used in Libretro emulators.
+Most default emulators in RetroPie are Libretro emulators, but you can confirm by looking for the lr- prefix in the emulator name via the [[Runcommand]].

+You can select either preset via the [[Configuration editor]].
+Choose `Configure basic libretro emulator options`, then choose a specific emulator or `Configure default options for all libretro emulators` to make the change system-wide.
+Then, set `Video Shader Enable` to `true` and then set `Video Shader File` to the desired shader.

 ### Vertical games

+Some arcade games were run on a vertical CRT; literally a regular TV flipped over on its side.
+Whilst libretro shaders are will automatically rotate for this, the shadow mask effect does not.
+Rather than add logic to the shader (making it slower), a special version for vertical games is available:

 ### crt-pi-vertical.glslp
 ![](http://i.imgur.com/oL7BOvk.jpg)